filakhtov/gentoo-use-docs/net-misc/curl.md

 It is recommended to keep this flag enabled, as the FTP protocol is quite widespread.

 ### gnutls
-Pass the `--with-gnutls` and `--with-nettle` options to the configure script.
+Only works if the `ssl` flag is enabled.
+Pass the `--with-gnutls` option to the configure script.
 Provide an ability to use the GnuTLS (GnuTLS Transport Layer Security Library) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

 It is safe to disable this flag if a different backed is preferred.